Do Billiard Balls Wear Out? What You Need to Know

 Do billiard balls wear out?
 Find out how long pool balls last, signs of wear to look for, and when it's time to replace your set.

 Like with any hobby or sport we put money into, we want to know how long our equipment will last.
 The same can be said for us pool players who have put hundreds, if not thousands of dollars into our equipment, billiard balls included.
-And because billiard balls take so much abuse at the table, its natural to wonder it they’ll ever wear out.
+And because billiard balls take so much abuse at the table, it’s natural to wonder if they’ll ever wear out.
 So do they?

 Yes, billiard balls can wear out over time, although the rate at which this happens depends on various factors including the quality of the balls, the material they are made from, how frequently they are used, and how well they are maintained.
 Here are some ways billiard balls can wear out: